Chakma people: Festival

 Chakmas celebrate various Buddhist festivals.
 The most important is Buddha Purnima or internationally known as Vesak.
-It's also known as Buddha Birthday worldwide.
+It is also known as Buddha Birthday worldwide.
 This is the anniversary of three important events in Buddha's life—his birth, his attainment of enlightenment, and his death.
 It is observed on the full moon day of the month of Vaisakha (usually in May).

 On this and other festival days, Chakmas put on their best clothes and visit the temple.
 There, they offer flowers to the image of Buddha, light candles, and listen to sermons from the priests.
 Alms (offerings) are given to the poor, and feasts are held for the priests.

 The three-day festival known as Biju/Bizu or Chakma New Year, celebrated with much enthusiasm.
-This Chakma New Year followed same Indian calendar that shares the same date of the New Year.
-This Biju also celebrated on same date by various Buddhist countries such as Myanmar Sangrai, Thailand Songkran, Cambodia, Laos, India, Bangladesh, Sinhalese New Year and few other Asian countries.
-Houses are decorated with flowers, young children pay special attention to the elderly to win their blessings, visiting Buddhist monasteries, and preparing festive and traditional Chakma dishes for guests are some of important things.
+This Chakma New Year followed the same Indian calendar that shares the same date of the New Year.
+This Biju is also celebrated on the same date by various Buddhist countries such as Myanmar Sangrai, Thailand Songkran, Cambodia, Laos, India, Bangladesh, Sinhalese New Year and a few other Asian countries.
+Houses are decorated with flowers, young children pay special attention to the elderly to win their blessings, visiting Buddhist monasteries, and preparing festive and traditional Chakma dishes for guests are some of the important things.

 Bizu

-Bizhu is the most important socio-religious festival of the Chakma.
+Bizu is the most important socio-religious festival of the Chakma.
 Bizu is a Buddhist festival and public holiday in Tripura.
 This festival gave birth to the Bizu dance.
 The festival lasts for three days and begins one day before the last day of the month of Chaitra, falling in the month of April.
 The first day is known as Phool Bizu.
 On this day, household items, clothes are cleaned and washed, food items are collected to give the house a new look with the veil of different flowers.

 The second day is known as Mhul Bizu.
 This day starts with the bath in the river.
 People wear new clothes and make rounds of the village.
-Women wear Pinon (pee-nown) and Hadi (Haa-dee) while men wear Silum (see-lhum) and Dudi (du-dee).
-They also enjoy specially made vegetable curry known as "Paa Zawn Tawn", different homemade sweets like Bawraa-pyi-de, Tsaan-yei pyi-de, Khaw Ga Pyi-de, Beng Pyi-de etc and take part in different traditional sports.
+Women wear pinon and hadi while men wear silum and dudi.
+They also enjoy specially made vegetable curry known as "Paa Zawn Tawn", different homemade sweets like Bawraa-pyi-de, Tsaan-yei pyi-de, Khaw Ga Pyi-de, and Beng Pyi-de; and take part in different traditional sports.
 The day ends with the Bizu dance.

 The last day, which is known as Gawz che Pawz che dyin involves the performances of different socio-religious activities.
 In the context of its nature, some say that Bizu is a festival, which revolves around agricultural activities because it is celebrated in mid-April when the earth is just drenched with the first rain and the zhum sowing is taken up.
 And it is believed that with the objective of getting a rich harvest, worship of the earth was arranged, which later on took the form of a festival.
 However, of late it has lost its agricultural character.